-- 1. The Company is an Investment Management Company subject to the provisions of the German Investment Code (Kapitalanlagegesetzbuch - KAGB). - 2.
+- The Company is an Investment Management Company subject to the provisions of the German Investment Code (Kapitalanlagegesetzbuch - KAGB). - 2.
 The Company shall invest the funds placed by the unitholders in its own name for the collective account of the investors in accordance with the principle of risk diversification in assets permitted by the KAGB and separated from its own assets in the form of UCITS investment funds.
-Global certificates will be issued by the Company regarding the rights of the investors resulting therefrom.
-The business purpose of the UCITS fund is limited to investment in accordance with a defined investment policy within the framework of collective asset management using the assets deposited with it; operational activity and active entrepreneurial management of the assets held are excluded. - 3.
-The legal relationship between the Company and the investor is governed by the General Investment Conditions (GIC) and the Special Investment Conditions (SIC) of the UCITS fund and the KAGB.
+The business purpose of the UCITS fund is limited to investment in accordance with a defined investment policy within the framework of collective asset management using the assets deposited with it; operational activity and active entrepreneurial management of the assets held are excluded. - The legal relationship between the Company and the investor is governed by the General Investment Conditions (GIC) and the Special Investment Conditions (SIC) of the UCITS fund and the KAGB.